xkfengxd227/Drusilla_Ext/README.md

 as follows:

 * **Ryan R. Curtin and Andrew B. Gardner.
-Fast approximate furthest neighbors with data-dependent candidate selection."
+Fast approximate furthest neighbors with data-dependent candidate selection.
 International Conference on Similarity Search and Applications (SISAP), 221 - 235, 2016.**

 If you use the package for publications, please cite their paper above.